-At Old Charlie, we honor the traditions that elevate the game.
-Things like a deep respect for the course and the fair treatment of fellow players and staff are cornerstones of the experience.
-So are camaraderie, fun, and a shared love for great golf.
-But when an old custom gets in the way or turns the clubhouse into a gatehouse, we’re not afraid to leave it behind.
+At Old Charlie, we honor those traditions that elevate the game.
+Things like a deep respect for the course and fair treatment of fellow players and staff are cornerstones of the experience here.
+So are camaraderie, competition, and fun.

-Here, you'll find comfortable Adirondack chairs circling fire pits, a lighted putting green that stays active well after sunset, and a welcoming bar that serves reasonably priced drinks with a smile.
+This section of the property will contain our social hub, warm-up course, and cabins, and we’ll light the whole thing up for twilight play.
+Here, you'll find comfortable Adirondack chairs circling fire pits, a massive lighted putting green that stays active well after sunset, and a welcoming bar that serves reasonably priced drinks with a smile.
+Music is incredibly important to us, so we’ll have live music every evening.
+And so is fellowship, so we’re building the kind of place that’s more about kicking your feet up than putting your dress shoes on.

 “Oh, golf is for smellin’ heather and cut grass and walkin’ fast across the countryside and feelin’ the wind and watchin’ the sun go down and seein’ yer friends hit good shots and hittin’ some yerself.
 It’s love and it’s feelin’ the splendor o’ this good world.”